minhealthnz/nz-covid-data/README.md

 ## Release Notes:

+-[09 Feb 2022]

+The Ministry of Health COVID-19 data and statistics [webpage](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-data-and-statistics) is the official source of vaccination data.
+The supplied data is not considered an official source of vaccination data.

 - [18 Jan 2022]

 Since August 2021, the Ministry of Health has been making vaccination data available to third-party developers on AGOL and GITHUB to enable them to receive this information as efficiently as possible.